changhae-kim/hmca/README.md

     double *rates   = param, array of the n_unimol+n_bimol rate constants hmca_nn nn      = param, function returning the number of nearest neighbors

-Two parameters are needed to give the number of species, because 2x1 or 2x2 lattices have two types of sites.
+Two parameters are needed to give the number of species, because 2x1 lattices have two types of sites.

 Assign each of the `n_species_0` species to an integer index between `0` and `n_species_0-1`, and each of the `n_species_1` species to an integer index between `n_species_0` and `n_species_0+n_species_1-1`.

-List the unimolecular reactions and then the bimolecular reactions - i.e. reactant, product, reactant, product, . . . reactant 1, reactant 2, product 1, product 2, . . .
+In `*reactions`, put the participant indices of the unimolecular reactions and then the bimolecular reactions - i.e. reactant, product, reactant, product, . . . reactant 1, reactant 2, product 1, product 2, . . .

 The number of nearest neighbors must be given as a function, because it can depend on the spatial arrangement of the sites in question.